-Public health insurance options have emerged to fill the gaps that leave people without access to affordable healthcare.
-A public health insurance option provides an affordable and dependable, government-regulated health insurance plan that is often privately run.
-By increasing competition within the market, public health insurance options can lead to more affordable options for consumers.
+Affordability remains the top concern for people when they think about health care.
+Public health insurance options have emerged to fill the gaps that leave people without access to affordable health care and provide an affordable, dependable, government-run health insurance plan that is often privately run.
 With an eye on health equity, these plans can reduce disparities by improving network adequacy standards, engaging diverse voices, providing additional subsidies for those in need, and expanding access to safety net and rural providers.

 In the chart below, we compare several states’ public options and examine the similarities and differences between them.